 He is a person, and not a “force” or an “influence.”
-He is a “he,” not an “it.”
+The Spirit is a “he,” not an “it.”
 But what is a person, anyway?

-Renewalists believe the Bible, and it affirms the Trinity.
+Renewalists (Pentecostals, Charismatics, and Neo-Charismatics) believe the Bible, and it affirms the Trinity.
 One way it does this is that these Scriptures demonstrate that the Spirit is a person, just as the Father and Son are.

 First let’s look at the attributes of a person.